Passport processing times

 How to apply

-You may be contacted by a Passport Officer should any further documentation be required.
+You may be contacted by a Passport Officer if we need any further documentation.

 You'll need two identical photos taken within the last month of yourself.